José Gaspar: "The Gasparilla Story"

 In 1949, Florida author Jack Beater wrote a short novel called The Gasparilla Story which was published locally in Fort Myers.
 Though styled as a light adventure, the narrator claimed that it was a true tale gleaned from a "mouse-eaten Cuban manuscript" supposedly written by José Gaspar's cousin Leon and corroborated with an old map found at a used bookstore, neither of which were made public.
 The last few pages of the book included advertisements for hotels and real estate firms in the Charlotte Harbor area that invited readers to "Make [their] conquest of Sanibel and Captiva Islands, in the manner of the buccaneers!"

-Beater wrote several additional books about southwest Florida; some marketed as fiction, some as non-fiction, and some as travel guides, most of which included tongue-in-cheek melodramatic tales about Gaspar and other dubious pirates.
-His most widely distributed work on the topic was The Sea Avenger, a mass-market paperback version of Gasparilla's adventures published by Dell in 1957.
-Beater's works inspired other local authors to write on similar themes, continuing to expand Gaspar's legend while sowing further confusion about its basis in fact.
+Beater wrote several additional books about southwest Florida; some marketed as fiction, some as non-fiction, and some as travel guides, most of which included tongue-in-cheek dramatic tales about Gaspar and other dubious local legends.
+His most widely distributed works on the topic were The Sea Avenger, a mass-market paperback version of Gasparilla's adventures co-written with MacLennan Roberts and published by Dell in 1957, and Pirates and Buried Treasures of Florida, a volume which combined his 1949 Gasparilla story with other similar tales.
+Pirates and Buried Treasures was initially published in 1959 and was updated and republished several times in subsequent years.

+Beater's works inspired other local authors and folklorists to write on similar themes, continuing to popularize and expand Gaspar's legend while sowing further confusion about his status as a fictional figure.